Massive Transfusion and Transfusion Reactions

 Transfusion Reactions

-Acute Transusion ReactionsExamples
+Acute Transfusion ReactionsExamples

-Non-febrileTransfusion Related Allergic Reactions, Transfusion Associated Circuit Overload
+Non-febrileTransfusion-Related Allergic Reactions, Transfusion-Associated Circuit Overload

 Delayed Transfusion Reactions

-FebrileDelayed Hemolytic Transfusion Reaction (DHTR), Transfusion Associated Graft Versus Host Disease
+FebrileDelayed Hemolytic Transfusion Reaction (DHTR), Transfusion-Associated Graft Versus Host Disease

-Non-febrilePost Transfusion Purpura, Iron Overload
+Non-febrilePost-Transfusion Purpura, Iron Overload

 Acute Hemolytic Transfusion Reaction (AHTR)